threatrack/ghidra-patchdiff-correlator/README.md

 ## How to use?

-Just select the `Bulk Instructions Match` Correlator when adding a Correlator to a Version Tracking Session.
+**tl;dr:** Just select the `Bulk Instructions Match` Correlator when adding a Correlator to a Version Tracking Session.

+**Full workflow:**

+1. Run `Exact Function * Match` Correlators.
+2. `Accept` all matched functions.
+3. Run `Bulk Instructions Match`, but select `Exclude accepted matches`.
+4. Order the functions by `Similarity` and go through starting from most similar, i.e., starting with score `1.000`.

 ## How does it work?